Predictive control for nonlinear stochastic systems: Closed-loop guarantees with unbounded noise: Introduction

 \subsection{Related work}

-The design of SMPC schemes faces two key challenges: \begin{enumerate} \item Reformulate chance constraints as tractable deterministic conditions; \item Derive a tractable finite-horizon problem that yields system-theoretic properties for the closed-loop system. \end{enumerate} \textit{Probabilistic reachable sets for nonlinear systems:} The reformulation of chance constraints can be equivalently posed as the computation of probabilistic reachable sets (RPS), i.e., sets which contain uncertain future states at least with a specified probability~\cite[Def.~4]{Hewing2018recovery_mechanism}.
-For linear stochastic systems, such PRS can be efficiently computed using analytical bounds~\cite{cinquemani2011convexity,Farina2016soverview,paulson2020stochastic,Hewing2018recovery_mechanism,Hewing2020indirect} or offline sampling~\cite{hewing2019scenario,Lorenzen2017tightening,aolaritei2023wasserstein}.
-For nonlinear stochastic systems, there exist many approaches to approximate PRS, such as (generalized) polynomial chaos~\cite{paulson2019efficient,bradford2019output}, sampling~\cite{kantas2009sequential,sehr2017particle}, or linearization~\cite{hewing2019cautious}, see also the overviews~\cite{mesbah2016stochastic,landgraf2023probabilistic}.
+The design of SMPC schemes with closed-loop guarantees faces two key challenges: \begin{enumerate} \item How to reformulate chance constraints as tractable deterministic conditions? \item How to formulate a tractable finite-horizon problem that yields closed-loop guarantees? \end{enumerate} In the following, we discuss state-of-the-art methods addressing these two challenges.\\ \textit{Probabilistic reachable sets for nonlinear systems:} The reformulation of chance constraints can be equivalently posed as the computation of probabilistic reachable sets (PRS), i.e., sets which contain uncertain future states at least with a specified probability~\cite[Def.~4]{Hewing2018recovery_mechanism}.
+For linear stochastic systems, such PRS can be efficiently computed using analytical bounds~\cite{cinquemani2011convexity,Farina2016soverview,paulson2020stochastic,Hewing2018recovery_mechanism,Hewing2020indirect} or offline sampling~\cite{hewing2019scenario,Lorenzen2017tightening,aolaritei2023wasserstein,campi2019scenario}.
+For nonlinear stochastic systems, there exist various approaches to approximate PRS, such as (generalized) polynomial chaos expansion~\cite{paulson2019efficient,bradford2019output}, sampling~\cite{kantas2009sequential,sehr2017particle}, or linearization~\cite{hewing2019cautious}, see also the overviews~\cite{mesbah2016stochastic,landgraf2023probabilistic}.
 These methods typically trade off computational complexity with approximation errors and thus probabilistic containment is not guaranteed.
-In case of bounded noise, there exist many methods to compute valid over-approximations of the robust reachable set~\cite{mayne2011tube,cannon2011robust,houska2019robust}, such as contraction metrics~\cite{zhao2022tube,singh2023robust,sasfi2023robust}.
+In case of bounded noise, there exist methods to compute valid over-approximations of the robust reachable set~\cite{mayne2011tube,cannon2011robust,houska2019robust}, such as contraction metrics~\cite{zhao2022tube,singh2023robust,sasfi2023robust}.
 Similarly, valid PRS can be effectively computed for nonlinear stochastic systems if robust bounds on the noise are available~\cite{bonzanini2019tube,schluter2020constraint,zhong2023nonlinear}.
 The computation of valid PRS for nonlinear systems subject to unbounded stochastic noise remains a challenging problem.